PlaidCloud/website/content/en/docs/tasks/access-application-cluster/access-cluster.md

 ## Accessing for the first time with kubectl

-When accessing the Kubernetes API for the first time, we suggest using the Kubernetes CLI, `kubectl`.
+When accessing the PlaidCloud API for the first time, we suggest using the PlaidCloud CLI, `kubectl`.

 To access a cluster, you need to know the location of the cluster and have credentials to access it.
 Typically, this is automatically set-up when you work through